Shape

 3. Deploy the backend-app

-If any of the modules failed to deploy, then Terragrunt will not attempt to deploy the modules that depend on them.
+If any of the units failed to deploy, then Terragrunt will not attempt to deploy the units that depend on them.

 Note: Not all blocks are able to access outputs passed by dependency blocks.
 See the section on Configuration parsing order for more information.